GiovanniZago/Bayesian-Networks/README.md

 ## What's next?!

 A further development than can be performed could be to implment a sort of **backward K2** algorithm in which, basically, instead of adding parents, we start with a *fully-connected* graph and interatively remove links according to the *score* function.
-However, K2 and the backward K2 algorithms are not mutually exclusive, but they could be run together to formulate different many structures and
+However, K2 and the backward K2 algorithms are not mutually exclusive, but they could be run together to formulate many different structures and achieve better results.

 ## **References**